joanms/simon-game/README.md

 ## Technologies Used

+This is a front-end only interactive website, using HTML5, CSS3 and JavaScript.
+In addition, I used the following:

 - **[Audacity](https://www.audacityteam.org/)** was used to convert the sound files to MP3 and OGG so that browsers could play them.
 - **[Lucidchart](https://www.lucidchart.com/)** was used to create a flowchart of the game logic.